-Caffeine is a powerful substance that can improve physical and mental performance.
+Caffeine is a powerful substance that can improve both your physical and mental performance.

-Caffeine is found in many foods and beverages, and over 90% of the US population consumes it on a regular basis (5).
+Caffeine is found in many foods and beverages, and nearly 90% of the U.S. population consumes it on a regular basis (

-This article explains the benefits of caffeine for exercise performance.
+This article explains caffeine’s benefits for exercise performance.

-For this reason, caffeine’s effects on the body are quite varied.
+For this reason, caffeine’s effects are quite varied.
 These include:

-- The nervous system: Caffeine activates areas of the brain and nervous system to improve focus and energy, while reducing tiredness (6, 8).
+- The nervous system.
+Caffeine activates areas of your brain and nervous system to improve focus and energy while reducing tiredness (

-- Hormones: Epinephrine (adrenaline) is the hormone responsible for the “fight or flight” response, which can increase performance (3).
+- Hormones.
+Caffeine increases circulating epinephrine (adrenaline), the hormone responsible for the “fight or flight” response, which can increase performance (

-- Fat burning: Caffeine can increase the body’s ability to burn fat via lipolysis, or the breakdown of fat in fat cells (3).
+- Fat burning.
+Caffeine may increase your body’s ability to burn fat via lipolysis, or the breakdown of fat in fat cells (

-- Endorphins: β-endorphins can increase feelings of wellness, and give you the exercise “high” that people often experience after working out (9, 10).
+- Endorphins.
+Beta-endorphins can increase feelings of wellness and give you the exercise “high” that people often experience after working out (

-- Body temperature: Caffeine has been shown to increase thermogenesis, or heat production, which helps you burn more calories (12).
+- Body temperature.
+Caffeine has been shown to increase thermogenesis, or heat production, which raises your body temperature and may help you burn more calories (

-- Glycogen: Caffeine may also spare muscle carb stores, primarily due to increased fat burning.
-This can enhance endurance performance (13).
+- Glycogen.
+Caffeine may also spare muscle carb stores, primarily due to increased fat burning.
+This can enhance endurance performance (

-Bottom Line: Caffeine can easily pass throughout the body.
-It has varied effects on your hormones, muscles and brain.
+Caffeine can easily pass throughout your body.
+It has varied effects on your hormones, muscles, and brain.

 Caffeine is the go-to supplement for many athletes.

-Due to its positive effects on exercise performance, some organizations — such as the NCAA — have even started to ban it in high doses.
+Due to its positive effects on exercise performance, some organizations — such as the National Collegiate Athletic Association (NCAA) — have even started to ban it in high doses.

-Caffeine has impressive benefits for trained athletes, but seems to have less benefits for beginners or those who are untrained.
+Caffeine has impressive benefits for trained athletes, but it may offer less significant benefits for beginners or those who are untrained (

-Bottom Line: For high-intensity sports like cycling or swimming, caffeine may benefit trained athletes but not untrained individuals.
+For high intensity sports like cycling or swimming, caffeine may benefit trained athletes more than untrained individuals.

 Research is still emerging on the use of caffeine in strength or power-based activities.